Wenlong-Codes/DistributedExplicitML-MPC/2 Space Discretization/Grid_Files/readme.txt

-#This folder is used to store the information about the obtained piecewise linear affine functions.
+#This folder is used to store the obtained piecewise linear affine function
+#Due to file size limitation, original files can be founded here: https://drive.google.com/file/d/1wTlNC3VlNJcxMHoZx1LI8CXa2e3Wn9n7/view?usp=sharing